PDLT-University-of-York/test-split-site/docs/training/workshops/ultra-essentials.md

 !!!
 Summary

-    An introduction to the key skills needed to an Ultra site from a departmental template.
+    An introduction to the key skills needed to build an Ultra site from a departmental template.

 !!!
 Note